Frequently Asked Questions

 These are samples that are taken to ascertain whether anything that happened in the field might have affected the analytical results and that nothing about the sample itself would affect the analytical results.
 They consist of:

-- Surrogates are organic compounds which are similar in chemical composition and behavior to the analytes of interest, but are not normally found in environmental samples.
-Depending on the analytical method, one or more of these compounds is added to method blanks, calibration and check standards, and samples (including duplicates, matrix spike samples, duplicate matrix spike samples and laboratory control samples) prior to extraction and analysis in order to monitor the method performance on each sample.
+- Surrogates are organic compounds that are similar in chemical composition and behavior to the analytes of interest, but are not normally found in environmental samples.
+Depending on the analytical method, one or more of these compounds is added to method blanks, calibration and check standards, and samples prior to extraction and analysis.
+Samples include duplicates, matrix spike samples, duplicate matrix spike samples and laboratory control samples.
+This is done in order to monitor the method performance on each sample.
 The percent recovery is calculated for each surrogate, and the recovery is a measurement of the overall method performance.

 - Initial (or independent) calibration verification standards (ICVs) are standards that are analyzed after calibration with newly prepared standards but prior to sample analysis, in order to verify the validity and accuracy of the standards used in the calibration.
-Once it’s determined that there’s no reference material defect or systematic error in preparation of the calibration standards, the newly prepared standards are considered valid and may be used for subsequent calibrations and quantitative determinations (as expiration dates and methods allow).
+Once it is determined that there is not a reference material defect or systematic error in preparation of the calibration standards, the newly prepared standards are considered valid and may be used for subsequent calibrations and quantitative determinations (as expiration dates and methods allow).
 The ICV standards are prepared from materials obtained from a source independent from the one used for preparing the calibration standards (“second-source”).
 ICVs are also analyzed in accordance with method-specific requirements.

 - Continuing calibration verification standards (CCVs) are midrange standards that are analyzed in order to verify that the calibration of the analytical system is still acceptable.
 The frequency of CCV analysis is either once every ten samples, or as indicated in the method.